syedalirazazaidi/next-typescript/README.md

 ## Intersection type

 - An intersection type creates a new type by combining multiple existing types.
 The new type has all features of the existing types.

+## Union Type

+-are used to declair type that can have one of several possible types